 Most recently, she worked as the Editorial Assistant at the Bay Beacon family of newspapers based on the Emerald Coast and taught creative writing and social media at Northwest Florida State College.

-Angela currently enjoys living in Kansas City with her husband and fellow author R.A.
-Smith and their two dogs.
+Angela currently enjoys living in Independence, Missouri with her husband and fellow author and narrator Ryan Aussie Smith and their pack of dogs.

 To find her books, visit her Amazon page.